mongodb/mongo-c-driver/doc/mongoc_uri_t.rst

 #. "mongodb" is the specifier of the MongoDB protocol.
 Use "mongodb+srv" with a single service name in place of "host1" to specify the initial list of servers with an SRV record.
 #.
 An optional username and password.
 #.
 The only required part of the uri.
-This specifies either a hostname, IP address or UNIX domain socket.
+This specifies either a hostname, IPv4 address, IPv6 address enclosed in "[" and "]", or UNIX domain socket.
 #.
 An optional port number.
 Defaults to :27017.
 #.
 Extra optional hosts and ports.
 You would specify multiple hosts, for example, for connections to replica sets.
 #.
 The name of the database to authenticate if the connection string includes authentication credentials.
 If /database is not specified and the connection string includes credentials, defaults to the 'admin' database.